Getting started

 Terminology

-• Third parties – A group that is outside of your organization that are involved in reviews.
-This includes, but is not limited to brands, vendors, suppliers, and advertising agencies.
+- Third parties – Groups that are outside of your organization that are involved in reviews.
+This includes, but is not limited to brands, vendors, suppliers and advertising agencies.